Chilled Water Flow Rate Calculation (IP & SI)

 So, before we can calculate the chilled water flow rate, we must determine the chiller capacity and the chilled water supply-return design temperature.

-As discussed in my article What is High Delta T Chilled Water System, the standard chilled water design temperature is supply 6.7°C and return 12.2°C. Assume that the cooling load is 2110 kW, the required chilled water flow rate can be calculated as follows:
+As discussed in my post about high delta T chilled water system, the standard chilled water design temperature is supply 6.7°C and return 12.2°C. Assume that the cooling load is 2110 kW, the required chilled water flow rate can be calculated as follows:

 Q = pqcθ